My Child has never attended Sportrock Camp before, What's an average camp day like?

 Can Daily Deal Vouchers from living social, google offers, amazonlocal, zozi and the like be used for summer camps?

 Unfortunately Daily Deal vouchers, except Certifikid, cannot be used for Summer Camps, but you do get the discounts detailed above!

 Regarding weather on outdoor days, our professional guides will determine if conditions are suitable for outdoor climbing.
-On rafting days, River and Trail will determine if conditions are suitable for rafting.
-In the even of inclement weather, outdoor days will not be made up.
+In the event of inclement weather, outdoor days will not be made up.
 We will spend the day in our Sportrock facility with our outdoor guides, who will surely set up big rope swings, obstacle courses, and much more for the kids!